NREL/MetMastVis/README.md

 ## Getting Started
 The following codebase is developed in Python 3.6 and makes heavy use of numpy, matplotlib, and pandas.
 Wind rose figures also require the python-windrose package available at https://github.com/python-windrose/windrose.

+## Example
+Example processing and visualizations are provided in the ipython notebooks.
+M5_demo.ipynb is a good place to start.

+Data from the NWTC met masts is publicly available at https://nwtc.nrel.gov/135mData.

 ## Required packages
 numpy - used to structure data into arrays, perform basic operations, etc. matplotlib - used in flow visualization